HarryMerckel/davedude0.github.io/KEITH-2014.md

 MK3 was the first iteration of KEITH with a proper chassis, which was made out of 3mm plywood and cut with a jigsaw...
 Needless to say, it wasn't quite a masterpiece yet, but it certainly did the job until we could get the MK4 chassis laser cut.

+The patterns for the new chassis parts were created using AutoCad - a programme used by Dad at work.
+We happened to be going to a Makerfest in Halifax and of the exhibitors was a local company selling laser cutters.
+They advertised that they would cut parts for free if files were in .dxf format.
+So we took a memory stick with us and came away with a full set parts ready to go!
+The accuracy of our MK  made a huge difference and we were able to refine the chassis to fit everthing in and start to work out how to make things accessible.
+Space in this little bot was tight!

+MK  was our final iteration and had a removeable top to allow the battery to be removed without disturbing the nest of wires.
+By this time, KEITH sported a line following sensor, wheel encoders and a number of leds, including one laser...

 <a href="http://www.raspberrypi.org">Raspberry Pi</a> is a trademark of the Raspberry Pi Foundation.